Purchasing power

 How do taxes compare between Idaho and North Carolina?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+Idaho has a flat income tax rate of 5.80%, simplified from a progressive system.
+North Carolina has a flat income tax rate of 3.99% for 2026, the final step in a multi-year phase-down.
 Use the Idaho vs North Carolina paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?